 Mental disorders are complex and often underreported, but they are also ubiquitous, affecting people in every country across the globe.
-World Mental Health Day is observed annually on Oct.
+Mental Health Awareness Month is observed annually in May and World Mental Health Day is observed annually on Oct.
 10 with the main objective of raising awareness of mental health issues around the world and mobilizing efforts in support of mental health.

 As the world comes together to respond to COVID-19, it’s imperative that public health leaders recognize the toll the virus has had on mental health and implement policies and programs that support mental health and prevent and treat mental illness, without shame or stigma.

 We sat down with Adam Karpati, Senior Vice President, Public Health Programs at Vital Strategies to learn more about his experience in the mental health sector, why mental health awareness is essential, especially during the COVID-19 pandemic, and what governments can do to support and invest in this area now and in the future.

 The term “mental health” encompasses a broad set of conditions and issues, and is often misunderstood – both because it’s complicated, but also because people with mental illness are often highly stigmatized.
 We think about it as two related but also quite different concepts: